Dlordkendex/aztec-setup/README.md

-# 🐺 Dlord's Aztec & Sepolia Setup Scripts
+# 🐺 Dlord's Aztec-Setup Scripts

 A complete all-in-one setup script to deploy an **Aztec sequencer validator node**, along with **Sepolia execution (geth)** and **consensus (prysm)** clients — giving you your own fully functional RPC endpoints.